ibm-cloud-docs/Backup/restore-bmr-system-volume-image.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring a BMR system volume image
+# Restoring Bare Metal systems with {{site.data.keyword.backup_notm}}
 {: #restoreBMR}

-If you need to restore a Bare Metal image backup from {{site.data.keyword.backup_full}}, you can quickly restore it from the BMR Rescue Kernel system.
-With BMR, you can restore the system without the need of a bootable Windows operating system.
-It's useful when the OS is no longer usable or the drives in the server were replaced.
+Restore Windows bare metal servers from {{site.data.keyword.backup_notm}} BMR backups using the BMR Rescue Kernel system for disaster recovery without a bootable OS.
 {: shortdesc}

 BMR is available only for Windows Bare Metal Servers.
 BMR is not available for virtual servers.